haberdashPI/german_track/_research/plans.md

 ## older questions that might become relevant again:

+- would it be worth computing an STRF: optimize response with convolved spectrogram

 - is there anything in the online analysis rate of increase that seems connected to differences in the behavioral data that merve saw?
     (i.e. compare online regression coefficinet magnitude as a function of condition)